gaia-platform/GaiaPlatform/production/tests/workloads/template/readme.md

 ### Test Results Directory

-The contract for the contents of the `test-results` directory for this workload are the same as they are for the[Barebones workload](https://github.com/gaia-platform/GaiaPlatform/blob/main/production/tests/workloads/barebones/readme.md#workload-output).
+The contract for the contents of the `test-results` directory for this workload are the same as they are for the [Barebones workload](../barebones/readme.md#workload-output).
 The main difference is that the contents of this workload do a certain amount of the heavy lifting to produce the required end results.

 To start with, the `test.properties` and `workload.properties` files are automatically copied into the `test-results` directory.
 The `test.properties` file is copied from the `tests` directory and the `workload.properties` is copied from the root workload directory.
 No extra effort is required.